Sanginkontu art trails in the riverside forests – a cultural route

 climate change

-The Sanginkontu art trail promotes sustainability.
-It invites everyone to get active and discover the treasures of the area’s history, art and nature.
-The trail is easy to reach by bus, bicycle or skis, for example.
-The trail was built with respect for the principles of sustainable development and the area’s atmosphere.
+The Sanginkontu art trails promote sustainability.
+They invite everyone to get active and discover the treasures of the area’s history, art and nature.
+The trails are easy to reach by bus, bicycle or skis, for example.

+The trails were built with respect for the principles of sustainable development and the area’s atmosphere.
 The artworks are long lasting, maintenance free and can be experienced in all seasons.
 Combining nature, hiking and art in the local environment is an inexpensive and effective way to encourage physical activity and improve wellbeing.
-Explore the trail solo or in a group!
+Explore the trails solo or in a group!

 When and where